 |17:25||How to Speed up Transformation to more Fossil-Free Materials - Panel Discussion with Cordula Mock-Knoblauch, Eva Bennis, Svante Axelsson, Ylwa Alwarsdotter, Magnus Berg, Kristina Yngwe and Marlene Burwick.
 The discussion in moderated by Eva Krutmeier.|

 Registration and Cost:

-The event is free of charge for members of the German-Swedish Chamber of Commerce and invited guests.
+The event is free of charge and welcome to register here.
+Members of the German-Swedish Chamber of Commerce and invited guests are given preference and the number of seats is limited.
 For no-show you will be charged 500 SEK plus VAT.

 This is a seminar within the German Swedish Tech Forum - the German-Swedish innovation platform initiated and run by the German-Swedish Chamber of Commerce (AHK Schweden) and the Royal Swedish Academy of Engineering Sciences (IVA) and launched by Chancellor Angela Merkel and Prime Minister Stefan Löfven in January 2017.
 Read more about the Forum here.